 Must start with a '{' in the first position and end with '}' in the last position.

-'{' in any other position if treated as a literal
+'{' in any position other than the first is treated as a literal

 '}' in any position other than the last position is treated as a literal.

-'{{' as the first characters are treated as the literal '{' and not a DFDL expression.
+'{{' as the first characters are treated as the literal '{' and not as the start of a DFDL expression.

 DFDL expressions reference other items in the infoset or augmented infoset using absolute or relative paths.
 Relative paths are evaluated when the component containing the expression is referenced not when it is declared.
 For example a global element may have a DFDL property which is an expression that contains a relative path to another element.
 The relative path is evaluated when the global element is referenced from an element reference.

-DFDL expressions that are used to provide the value of DFDL properties in the dfd:format annotation on the xs:schema MAY NOT contain relative paths.
+DFDL expressions that are used to provide the value of DFDL properties in the dfdl:format annotation on the top level xs:schema declaration MAY NOT contain relative paths.

 DFDL Regular Expressions